FollowTheProcess/madonna/README.md

 * Documentation: [https://FollowTheProcess.github.io/madonna/](<https://FollowTheProcess.github.io/madonna/>)

 > [!WARNING]
 > `madonna` is no longer under active maintenance.
-I barely write any python any more, I haven't made changes to pytoil in a while and I'm focussed on other projects 🧠
+I barely write any python any more, I haven't made changes to it in a while and I'm focussed on other projects 🧠

 ## Project Description